-The smallest accumulation point in Pisot numbers is the golden ratio.
-With the construction given by Diller \cite{Diller:2011}, we show that \begin{thmc} All Pisot numbers smaller than or equal to the golden ratio are realized as dynamical degrees of birational maps on $\mathbf{P}^2(\mathbb{C})$. \end{thmc}
+The smallest accumulation point of Pisot numbers is the golden ratio.
+With the construction provided by Diller \cite{Diller:2011}, we show: \begin{thmc} All Pisot numbers smaller than or equal to the golden ratio are realized as dynamical degrees of birational maps on $\mathbf{P}^2(\mathbb{C})$. \end{thmc}